Segalmen/openwrt-custom/README.md

 - This project does not override existing firewall rules
 - nftables rules are created dynamically and cleaned up properly
 - Designed for users familiar with OpenWrt and SQM
+- The nftables table `sqm_dscp` is created and removed dynamically with SQM start/stop